-The Final Exam time is about three hours.
+The Final Exam time is Fri, Dec 13, 16:00-18:50.
 I plan that it will consist of an opportunity to retake any or all exams previously given.
 If you are already satisfied with your scores, you can skip the final.